kannans89/graphql-learning/11.Mutation/mutation.md

 ````

-- edit the resolver file as below.
+- Edit the resolver.js file as given below.

 ```javascript